SFTtech/openage/doc/reverse_engineering/networking/01-general.md

 ## Coordinate system

 In this document, we will assume that AoC uses a carthesian coordinate system with the left corner as an origin point.
 Keep in mind, that AoC uses a **Quadrant 4** representation for its coordinates, which means that the y-axis is represented by the edge in the bottom left and the x-axis by the top left edge.

+## IDs

+TODO:

+- How IDs are used to describe every object_id
+- little endian notation

 ## Further Reading